rchen152/pyrefly-pre-commit/README.md

 A **pre-commit** hook for [Pyrefly](https://github.com/facebook/pyrefly).

+NOTE: This pre-commit hook changed significantly from version 0.0.1 to version 0.42.0.
+See the [Migration from 0.0.1](#migration-from-001) section for how to upgrade.

 ## Usage

 There are two ways to use the `pyrefly-check` hook.
 Add one of the following to your project's `.pre-commit-config.yaml`: